youshy/blog/content/posts/2021-12-03-Being-A-Chef.md

 Talk to us on LinkedIn if you have an idea and let's make it a reality!

 Also, amazing people from Abbey Road, please do another hackathon and allow me to write code inside of Studio A!
 (They did [one edition](https://www.abbeyroad.com/hackathon) in 2019, I hope they'll do another in 2022!)

+Hopefully we'll talk before end of the year but if we won't - have a really chill and happy xmas and a proper new year!